SPADE: Spatial Transcriptomics and Pathology Alignment Using a Mixture of Data Experts for an Expressive Latent Space: Experiments and Results

 \textbf{Pretraining} For pretraining, we utilized the HEST-1k dataset, a diverse collection of 1,229 spatial transcriptomic profiles, each paired with a WSI.
 HEST-1k spans 153 cohorts, covering 26 organs, and includes 367 cancer samples across 25 types.
 For this work, we utilized only the Homo sapiens samples obtained using Visium technology, leading to a total of 515 profiles.

 \textbf{Subtyping} We evaluated the proposed approach on six different subtyping tasks: Non-Small Cell Lung Carcinoma (NSCLC) subtyping on PLCO \cite{zhu2013prostate} and CPTAC \cite{grossman2016toward} (two classes), ISUP grading based on Prostate cancer grade assessment (PANDA) challenge \cite{bulten2022artificial} (six classes), classification of breast cancer metastases in lymph nodes (Camelyon16) \cite{bejnordi2017diagnostic, litjens20181399} (three classes), ovarian cancer subtypes classification (UBC-OCEAN) challenge \cite{farahani2022deep, asadi2024machine} (five classes), and PLCO Breast cancer subtyping classification (three classes) \cite{zhu2013prostate}.
-For each dataset where patient identifiers were provided, all patient WSIs were aggregated into one set of vectors for input to ABMIL and TransMIL.
+For each dataset where patient identifiers were provided, all patient WSIs were aggregated into one set of vectors for input to ABMIL.

-\textbf{Survival} We evaluated the proposed method on four different survival tasks: Breast Invasive Carcinoma (BRCA) from TCGA and PLCO, Non-Small Cell Lung Carcinoma (NSCLC) from PLCO, and Uterine Corpus Endometrial Carcinoma (UCEC) from TCGA.
+\textbf{Survival} We evaluated the proposed method on five different survival tasks: Breast Invasive Carcinoma (BRCA) from TCGA and PLCO, Non-Small Cell Lung Carcinoma (NSCLC) from PLCO, Uterine Corpus Endometrial Carcinoma (UCEC) from TCGA, Prostate cancer progression-free survival (PRAD) from TCGA.

-\textbf{Prostate Cancer Biochemical Recurrence} We evaluated the proposed solution on two different prostate cancer datasets, one public coming from TCGA (TCGA-PRAD) and one private dataset coming from our institution.
+\textbf{Prostate Cancer Biochemical Recurrence} We evaluated the proposed solution on one prostate cancer biochemical recurrence dataset of whole-mount radical prostatectomies obtained from our instutition.

+\textbf{Gene Biomarker Prediction} Following the dataset curation of Kather et al. \cite{kather2020pan}, we evaluated our method on six gene-alteration predictions tasks.
+For colorectal cancer, we combined TCGA-COAD and TCGA-READ (TCGA-CRC) to predict occurence of driver mutations in KRAS, BRAF, and TP53.
+For breast cancer, we used TCGA-BRCA to predict receptor status (HER2, PR, ER).